 Your system must support Hyper-V for the emulator installation to succeed.
 Reference the System Requirements section below for details.

 Choose your engine

-We typically recommend the Unity LTS (Long Term Support) stream as the best version with which to start new projects, updating to its latest revision to pick up the latest stable fixes.
+We recommend the Unity LTS (Long Term Support) stream as the best version to use when starting new projects, updating to its latest revision to pick up the latest stable fixes.

-Some developers might want to use a different version of Unity for specific reasons.
-For those cases, Unity supports side-by-side installs of different versions.
+- If you need to use a different version of Unity for specific reasons, Unity supports side-by-side installs of different versions.

-Setting up your PC for mixed reality development
+3. Set up your PC for Mixed Reality development

 The Windows 10 SDK works best on the Windows 10 operating system.
 This SDK is also supported on Windows 8.1, Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2.
 Note that not all tools are supported on older operating systems.